colabottles/toddl/posts/ionic-and-vue-part-one.md

 I like the [Vue framework](https://vuejs.org), I liked how it was accessible.
 Still do even though in [the last WebAIM Million Report](https://webaim.org/projects/million/#frameworks), the average number of homepages using Vue increased from 18,358 home pages to 22,349 homepages while the number of errors has gone down from 67.3 on each homepage to 63.4 per homepage.

-That can be attributed to theknowledge and the education of accessibility, I am fairly certain.
+That can be attributed to the knowledge and the education of accessibility, I am fairly certain.
 Or perhaps some organizations just do not value accessibility.
 Not a question, a fact.
 Some organizations do not value or even know about accessibility.

-That's not why i'm writing this though.
+That's not why I'm writing this though.
 Not the main reason, but accessibility is a big factor in what I do.
 How accessible is your framework?
 How does your team value accessibility?
 It will show in the product.

 So Vue it is.
 I also just like the feeling I get when writing it.
 If you're a developer, and you prefer a certain language or framework and you just feel comfortable in that language or framework, then you'll understand what I mean.